There is one main ingredient that is crucial to your…

 Most of us cannot help but compare ourselves to others.
 We like to have an idea of what to expect and where we sit in the grand scheme of things in life.
-Our weight loss journeys are no different.
+Our bariatric journeys are no different.
 We want to know what weight others started at, what surgery they had, how far post-op they are and, most importantly, how much weight have they lost?
 Depending on how you have fared in relation to them will probably inform how you decide to feel about it.

 The best thing you can do for yourself and your journey through bariatric surgery is to stop looking to others to help you define how ‘successful’ you are at this whole thing.
 The main determinant of your success is you.
 Not your surgeon, not the kind of surgery you choose (although this may influence your results), and certainly not what that person you know or those online groups you’re getting advice and support from are telling you.